Upcoming Events

 For SDEA Members

-Teach lower secondary classes?
-Join us for the second edition of our members Swop Shop this May!
 The concept is simple.
 Meet fellow drama educators and exchange a game or drama activity with one another.
 You will walk away with a whole host of activities, ideas, and pedagogical approaches to bring back to your classroom.
 You may even find that perfect game to add to your toolbag that you and your students have been looking for all this time!

 This session is currently exclusive to SDEA members, so register soon to participate in the exchange!